 Do your customers need it?

-How many apps do you have on your phone for individual businesses you visit?
+How many apps do you have on your phone for the individual businesses you visit?
 How many of them did you download, use once, and forget about?

 A forgotten app is worse than one that never existed.
 Your customers need a clear reason to use your app, either for enhanced convenience or to unlock special features.